joltup/react-native-threads/README.md

 file.
 You will only need to do this once, and the file will be included in all future builds.

+For Android create this direactory
+`mkdir ./android/app/src/main/assets/threads`

-For Android you can use the following command:
+And then you can use the following command:

-`node node_modules/react-native/local-cli/cli.js bundle --dev false --assets-dest ./android/app/src/main/res/ --entry-file index.thread.js --platform android --bundle-output ./android/app/src/main/ assets/threads/index.thread.bundle`
+`node node_modules/react-native/local-cli/cli.js bundle --dev false --assets-dest ./android/app/src/main/res/ --entry-file index.thread.js --platform android --bundle-output ./android/app/src/main/assets/threads/index.thread.bundle`

 For convenience I recommend adding these thread building commands as npm scripts to your project.